-BRCO functions through the activities of seven committees whose members carry out the mission and vision of the organization.
+BRCO functions through the activities of committees whose members carry out the mission and vision of the organization.

 Housed in the 1885 Bethel Presbyterian Church, BRCO accepts its preservation responsibility of enhancing the appearance of the 130 year old facility that serves as its community center.
 BRCO strives to preserve its historic building while also making historically appropriate upgrades.

 BRCO supports local schools, other non-profits, and individuals-in-need through financial/utilities/humanitarian assistance.
 Projects have included vision and dental assistance, aid to families suffering flood damage, childrens’ Christmas funds, support for families who have suffered the loss of a child, and aid to children in transition who find themselves without permanent housing.
 The organization also provides limited funds to two local fire depatments and the sheriff’s department for specified projects.